fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 #endif
 {% endhighlight %}

-This gets around Python trying to use debug code even when we use our project.
+This gets around Python trying to use debug code even when you use your project in debug mode.
 Our project only uses the 3.6.0 release version.
 This tutorial is not for compiling Python.
-We are pulling the header file "Python.h" from the directory we just added to "Include Directories."
-The "Python.h" file has all the `Py_` functions we will need for this project.
+We are pulling the header file "Python.h" from the directory you just added to "Include Directories."
+The "Python.h" file has all the `Py_` functions you will need for this project.

 Now in the function `wWinMain` add: